jsoung/i4g/docs/architecture.md

 **i4g** is a cloud-native, AI-powered platform that helps scam users document fraud and generate law enforcement reports.
 The system uses a **privacy-by-design** architecture where personally identifiable information (PII) is tokenized immediately upon upload and stored separately from case data.

-The analyst experience now runs through a **Next.js console** deployed on Cloud Run, replacing the original Streamlit proof-of-concept.
-This console talks to the FastAPI services through server-side proxy routes, ensuring the privacy guarantees described below remain intact.
+You now run two first-party consoles.
+The **Next.js portal** on Cloud Run serves victims, volunteer analysts, and law enforcement officers through server-side proxy routes that preserve the privacy guarantees described below.
+The **Streamlit operations console** stays online for internal developers and sys-admins who need dashboards, data analytics, and live ingestion telemetry without exposing those tools to external users.

 **Key Design Principles**:
 1. **Zero Trust**: No analyst ever sees raw PII